45825243/dbt_fundamentals_doodles/README.md

 Since I have VS Code installed, I open it and create a new project.
 I choose the folder with a screenshot of my corrent course status.
 I initiate git repository using command `git init` .

+Connect my VScode with my GitHub repo with  `git remote add origin https://github.com/45825243/dbt_fundamentals_doodles.git`

+Now I need to `git pull original main`

 After that I `git status` to check what is going on and receive a message "On branch master, no commits yet"..
 What a surprise.
-I think I need `git remote add origin *path*`

-`git branch` showed "master" so I decided to create a "main" branch because I see main branch on the site.
+But  `git branch` showed "master" so I decided to create a "main" branch because I see main branch on the site.
 Let's try with `git checkout -b main`.
 Success!

 Let's try to download a picture to github.
-Use `git add progress.png` and then `git commit -m "Picture of dbt course progress added"` and then `git push origin main` ..
-And thennn **error** .
-Am I dumb?
+Use `git add dbt_progress.png` and then `git commit -m "Picture of dbt course progress added"` and then `git push origin main` ..
+Success!
+I'm good:)

-Yep I forgot to do `git pull original main` soo I fixed it.
-Not sure so need to do it once again.
+One more commit of my doodles and go to bed.
+Tick Commit and `git push origin main`